 All change is local and this is evident in examining the data at even finer scales.
 Crow Creek had a consistent pattern of COBP subpopulation decline.
 The exception is in one area that is the most isolated from influence of streamflow, but has groundwater movement from the slope above.
-However, not all influences are local ones.
+However, not all influences are local.
 The COBP subpopulation on Crow Creek is possibly influenced by water management practices outside the Base and certainly by catchment conditions.

-Diamond Creek has perhaps the most extensive of occupied COBP habitat, and most intact hydrological gradients in broad riparian corridors.
-While its COBP numbers exhibited net increase, there have been multiyear swings in numbers that are not paralleled on the other creeks.
+Diamond Creek has perhaps the most extensive occupied COBP habitat, and most intact hydrological gradients in broad riparian corridors.
+While its COBP numbers exhibited net increase, there have been multiyear swings in numbers that are not mirrored on the other creeks.
 It, too, is potentially influenced by water management immediately outside the Base.

 Unnamed Creek showed the steadiest COBP subpopulation growth despite wide variation in census counts from year to year.
 Unnamed Creek subpopulation sizes approach those of Diamond Creek, yet the area of occupied habitat in this drainage is far smaller than the other two.
 The high density and concentrated distribution of this subpopulation place a premium on maintaining habitat conditions suitable for COBP on Unnamed Creek.
 The upper end of the creek drainage was trenched in 2022 below road construction.
 This had the apparent effect of moving greater water volumes into occupied habitat that persisted at deeper levels than past years.
 The habitat and COBP trend consequences are unknown.

-What do COBP trends mean for WAFB?
+What do our results mean for COBP on WAFB?
 They place a premium on maintaining local hydrological conditions, including upkeep of culverts, ditch contours and runoff systems.
 The management of beaver dams might be considered further.
-They also place a premium on management of riparian woodland, shrubland and weed cover as potentially affecting COBP numbers.
-Beyond Base boundaries, the Crow Creek subpopulation if not also the Diamond Creek subpopulation might be as significantly affected by hydrological conditions in the watershed above WAFB compared as conditions inside WAFB.
+They also place a premium on management of riparian woodland, shrubland and weed cover, since increasing cover has a potentially negative effect on COBP numbers as evidenced by the declines on Crow Creek, where substantial shrub encroachment has occurred.
+Beyond Base boundaries, the Crow Creek subpopulation, if not also the Diamond Creek subpopulation, might be as significantly affected by hydrological conditions in the watershed above WAFB as inside WAFB.

 It is beyond the scope of this study to project population trends.
 However, population scenarios using Population Viability Analysis (PVA) modeling have been prepared to simulate prolonged population and subpopulation trends associated with weather intervals from monitoring years for extended periods into the future.
 These simulations support population resilience through 2040 (Wepprich 2021), but do not factor in climate change.
 A revised PVA that addresses climate change might be relevant to the Post-Delisting Monitoring process.